uart/powersleuth/README.md

 # PowerSleuth

-PowerSleuth is a tool that profiles your applications power/performance and phase behvior.
+PowerSleuth is a tool that profiles your applications power/performance and phase behavior.

 See [uart/power_sleuth][] for more information.